Support in The Definition of Standard ML

 Neither is there real support for Unicode in the Basis Library.
-The general consensus (which includes the opinions of the editors of the Basis Library) is that the WideChar structure is insufficient for the purposes of Unicode.
+The general consensus (which includes the opinions of the editors of the Basis Library) is that the WideChar and WideString structures are insufficient for the purposes of Unicode.
 There is no LargeChar structure, which in itself is a deficiency, since a programmer can not program against the largest supported character size.

 There are periodic flurries of questions and discussion about Unicode in MLton/SML.
 In December 2004, there was a discussion that led to some seemingly sound design decisions.
 The discussion started at:

 There is a good summary of points at:

 In November 2005, there was a followup discussion and the beginning of some coding.